What Great Players And Managers Think About Lionel Messi

 — Rich Rogers (@RichRogersIoT) April 8, 2017

-Another contender of the throne of the best player ever, Brazilian superstar Pele had some warm words on the little magician.
+Another contender for the throne of the best player ever, Brazilian superstar Pele had some warm words on the little magician.

 “I like Messi a lot, he’s a great player.
 Technically, we’re practically at the same level.”

 Later, in the Messi-Ronaldo debate, Pele was asked to choose his side.
-He told,

 “I like both Lionel Messi and Cristiano Ronaldo but I don’t think there is a fair comparison here.
 Messi has been the best player around for the last 10 years and he is a guy who is much more present in the game overall.
 Cristiano reminds me a lot of the Brazilian Ronaldo.
 He’s a great goalscorer and I had the pleasure to hand him the Ballon d’Or last year, but his passing is not a good as Messi and he is not as involved as Messi.”